Experienced Charlotte Child Custody Lawyers

 When You Need Child Custody Advice, Turn To Kennedy Law Associates

-Legal And Physical Child Custody
+Learn More About Legal And Physical Child Custody

-Both parents will typically be granted joint legal custody of their children following a divorce.
+Both parents will typically be granted joint legal custody of their children after a divorce.
 Joint physical custody may be granted as well, although one parent will usually be granted primary physical custody.
 The other parent will usually be allowed overnight visits according to a negotiated schedule.

-Unless a parent is considered unfit, or if there is a history of domestic violence in the home, sole custody is not a realistic goal in North Carolina.
+Unless a parent is considered unfit, or unless there is a history of domestic violence in the home, sole custody is not a realistic goal in North Carolina.
 Courts believe that it is in the best interests of children to have frequent and loving contact with both parents.